nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-10-02-Recommendation-Algorithm-with-PySpark.md

 ### Data Cleaning
 #### Users’ Data

 The data is relatively clean already.
 The age column has unreasonable values (less than 0 and more than 122) which are replaced by null values and all other columns are kept intact.
-After that, we delete all rows containing null values in any of their columns (age, gender, country).
+After that, we delete all rows containing null values in any of their columns (age, gender, country), during which approximately 5% of the data is lost.
 As we do not have sufficient information to predict the unknown values, we do not have any other option.
 This only done for a clustering-based recommendation, as ALS does not require this information for making recommendations.

 #### Listening Data